BeehiveForum/BeehiveForum/docs/readme.md

     1. Requirements
         1. Requirements Notes
     2. Instructions
+        1. Manual Installation
             1. Archive Extraction
             2. Database setup
             3. MySQL permissions
             4. Upload
             5. Installing the forum
-        6. Installing from CLI
-        7. Creating your config.inc.php
+        2. Installation with Softaculous
+    3. Using your Beehive Forum
-        8. First use
+        1. First use
-        9. Adminning
+        2. Adminning
-        10. What to do if it doesn't work
+        3. What to do if it doesn't work
-        11. Add your forum to our list
+        4. Add your forum to our list
-        11. Email notifications
+        5. Enabling email notifications
-    3. Customising your Beehive Forum
+    4. Customising your Beehive Forum
         1. Start Page
         2. Stylesheet
         3. Images